yofabronecoforo/C6EGHV/README.md

 # Enhanced Goodies and Hostile Villagers for Civilization VI

-A mod which provides several new Goody Hut rewards, and the return of hostile villagers.
+A mod which provides several new Goody Hut customization options, many new Goody Hut rewards, and the return of hostile villagers.

+Ingame text partially localized in English (en_US), French (fr_FR), and Spanish (es_ES).

 # Features
+### SP / MP
+Compatible with Single- and Multi-Player game setups.

+### Goody Hut Picker and Distribution Slider
+Provides a new picker window for selecting the specific Goody Hut reward(s) that can appear, available in the game's Advanced Setup.
+Available selections in the picker will vary by the selected ruleset and/or compatible enabled mods, and can be sorted by Name (the specific reward) or by Type (the parent category of the reward).
+Disabling all available reward(s) will cause the "No Goody Huts" game option to be implicitly enabled.

+Provides a slider for decreasing or increasing the relative amount of Goody Huts that will appear on the selected map; this slider defaults to 100%, and adjusts in steps of 25% in a range of 25% - 500%, inclusive.
+This slider also appears in the picker window.

 ### Goody Huts
 Most types now have six possible rewards.
 To accommodate this, existing rewards have been enabled, disabled, and/or moved to other types, and have had their chances of occurring balanced against new rewards as follows: